jchik1102/Guide-Wire-Robot/README.md

 2. Build and install the app on an Android device with Bluetooth.

-3. Pair the phone with the robotâ€™s **HC-06** module in Android settings, then grant the appâ€™s requested Bluetooth permissions.
+3. Pair the phone with the robots **HC-06** module in Android settings, then grant the apps requested Bluetooth permissions.

 4. For the camera view, power the ESP32-CAM and connect the phone to its **RobotCAM** Wi-Fi network.
 The app expects the stream at `http://192.168.4.1/stream`.